personium/website/src/en/apiref/2A2_List_Rule.md

+---
+id: 2A2_List_Rule
+title: Retrieve List of Rule
-# Retrieve List of Rule
+sidebar_label: Retrieve List of Rule
+---
 ## Overview
 Obtain a list of existing Rule information